sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 #### Repository Details

 This section includes Ambari and HDP repository information, as you provided it in the "Base Images" section when creating a cluster.

+#### Image Details

+This section includes information about the base image that was used for the Cloudbreak instance.

+#### Network

+This section includes information about the names of the network and subnet in which the cluster is running and the links to related cloud provider console.

+#### Autoscaling

+This section includes configuration options related to autoscaling.
+Refer to [Autoscaling](autoscaling.md).

 #### Event History